Neural Algorithmic Reasoning with Multiple Correct Solutions: Experiments

 \section{Experiments}

 Addressing the lack of evaluation methods for NAR with multiple solutions, we propose metrics to evaluate the validity and diversity of solutions.
+We regard a solution graph $G'$ to be valid for a randomized algorithm $A$ and a graph $G$ if $G'$ is in the set of possible outputs of $A(G)$.
+We assess the diversity of solutions by considering the degree to which repeatedly sampling from the same distribution produces different solutions.
+For a collection of graphs and corresponding solutions, we call the fraction of correct solutions produced by a given method the \textit{accuracy} of the method (referred to as \textit{graph accuracy in \cite{minder2023salsaclrssparsescalablebenchmark}}).
 For a single graph, our NN predicts one solution distribution.
 From this distribution, we sample 5 solutions and count the number of distinct and valid solutions.
 For Bellman-Ford, a solution is valid if and only if it gives all shortest paths from the source vertex.
-For DFS, we say a solution is valid if and only if it does not contradict some necessary conditions (sufficient conditions not being known in graph theory).
-Refer to Figures \ref{fig:parent-dist} and \ref{fig:extract-solutions} in Appendix \ref{sec: Appendix: Methodology} for illustrations of the data generation and solution extraction on a graph, respectively.
-We investigate the coverage of the solution space by our method in Appendix \ref{sec: Appendix: validating distributions}.

-We run our experiments using the CLRS Benchmark \cite{clrs-benchmark}, which handles data generation, model training, and model evaluation in a unified way.
-CLRS generates graphs of size 4, 7, 11, 13, and 16 to train our models on.
+For DFS, no straightforward evaluation method is known and we thus present a novel verification algorithm in Appendix \ref{sec:dfs-check}.
+Figures \ref{fig:parent-dist} and \ref{fig:extract-solutions} illustrate data generation and solution extraction on a graph.
+We investigate our coverage of the solution space in Appendix \ref{sec: Appendix: validating distributions}.
+We run our experiments using the CLRS benchmark \cite{clrs-benchmark}, which handles data generation, model training, and model evaluation in a unified way.
+The CLRS benchmark generates graphs of size 4, 7, 11, 13, and 16 to train our models on.
 In keeping with established methodology \cite{clrs-benchmark,ibarz2022generalist}, we test our models on graphs within and outside the range of our training sizes.
-For within-sample testing, we choose $n = |V(G)| = 5$, as solutions on these graphs are easily manually verifiable and fast to compute at scale.
-For our out-of-distribution evaluation, we use the default CLRS-30 benchmark testing size $n = 64$.
-The models are trained with default CLRS-30 benchmark model parameters \cite{clrs-benchmark}.
+For within-sample testing, we choose $n = |V(G)| = 5$ and $n = 16$ in order to cover the range of our training data graph sizes.
+For out-of-distribution evaluation, we use the default CLRS benchmark testing size $n = 64$.
+For each graph size, we test 32 Erd\H{o}s-Rényi random graphs constructed with edge probability 1/2.
+The models are trained with default CLRS benchmark model parameters (Appendix \ref{sec: model details}) \cite{clrs-benchmark}.